Copyright 2005 Rick Harrison

 3. Astronomically complex (this will usually generate an artificiality judgment as well)

-5. Extreme precision (will usually generate an artificiality judgment)
+5. Extreme precision alone (will usually generate an artificiality judgment)

 6. Artistic merit + artificial

-7. Conceptual content (including mechanical concepts, scientific formulae, insights from the humanities symbolically portrayed)
+7. Conceptual or technical content from the arts, sciences, and industry (including mechanical concepts, scientific formulae, insights from the humanities symbolically portrayed, etc.)—this is a form of artificiality

 9. Mathematical content